IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/spline-chart.md

 The Stacked 100 Spline Chart is identical to the Stacked Spline Chart in all aspects except in their treatment of the values on y-axis.
 Instead of presenting a direct representation of the data, the Stacked 100 Spline Chart presents the data in terms of percent of the sum of all values in a data point.
 The example below shows a study made for online shopping traffic by departments via tablet, phone and personal computers.

+You can create this type of chart in `XamDataChart` control by binding your data to `Stacked100SplineSeries`, as shown in the example below.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"